ccber-restoration/.github/profile/README.md

 ## About
 Repositories for research using data from the UCSB Cheadle Center's Ecological Restoration & Management Program, including the Restoration and Monitoring Mentorship Program (RAMMP).

+This GitHub organization is intended to be set up to facilitate reproducible and collaborative research, following the principles of this great resource: https://ucsb-library-research-data-services.github.io/reproducible-lab/

 ## Spatial data
 Spatial data are generally also on ArcGIS Online: